 - State a personal position on a specific case study in an academically rigorous position paper.

-The literature will be made available at beforehand through Blackboard.
+The literature will be made available at beforehand through Brightspace.
 Seminars and presentations will consist of the following tasks:

-- Read, present, and discuss a series of texts as an introduction to regional theory.
+- Read, present, and discuss a series of texts as a support to their studio work.

 - Present and write up a critical analysis of a topic relevant to their studio work.

 - An understanding of the set literature.

-- Make presentations in class in relation to the set literature.
+- Make presentations in class in relation to the literature.

 - Actively participate in class discussions.